MatrixLabTools/PotentialCalculation.jl/docs/src/install.md

 Currently there are two backends, [ORCA](https://orcaforum.kofo.mpg.de) and [Psi4](http://www.psicode.org/).
 To do any calculation, you need to have at least one of these installed.
+With Psi4 you need to also load [Psi4Calculator](https://github.com/MatrixLabTools/Psi4Calculator.jl)

 ## Testing installation